Andrew Scott to star in live-streamed play Three Kings at the Old Vic

 The new play by Stephen Beresford is part of the theatre's In Camera series.

-UPDATE: This production has been delayed, as Andrew Scott recovered from surgery.
+UPDATE: This production will now run 3-5 September.
+The production was delayed, so Andrew Scott could recover from surgery.
 According to the theatre, Scott's condition is not Covid-19 related and is not serious.
-New dates for the production will be announced soon.

 Andrew Scott is taking the stage in lockdown.
 The actor, known worldwide for his work in Fleabag season 2 and on BBC's Sherlock, will star in the new play Three Kings for five performances 29 July - 1 August.
 The production, which will be live-streamed as part of the Old Vic's In Camera series, will be staged by the theatre's artistic director Matthew Warchus and performed live via Zoom.